-2. But our "faith-cure" friends differ from us in the following points, in which they are dangcrously wrong · of the persons directly or indirectly concerned.
-We admit that, in general, sickness is a consequence of sin.
+- 2. But our "faith-cure" friends differ from us in the following points, in which they are dangerously wrong: - (1) They hold that all sickness is the immediate punishment of some particular sinful act or state of some of the persons directly or indirectly concerned. admit that, in general, sickness is a consequence of sin.
 If there had been no sin there had been no sickness.
 But we deny utterly that in the case of Christians, whose sins are pardoned for Christ's sake, sickness is any part of the punishment of sin.
 It is always, in the Christian's experience, a fatherly chastisement-a proof of love for our good, not a mark of anger or displeasure for sin.
 "Whom the Father loveth he chasteneth, and scourgeth every son whom he receiveth."
 Some of the holiest saints have been the greatest sufferers and for the longest time.
 No true Christian would be impatient; he would rather kiss the rod; he would rather take up his cross daily and follow Christ.
 Nor would any true Christian change his cross if he could.
 I would infinitely rather suffer the worst sickness my heavenly Father sends than be cured at once by the help of those who regard sickness as a proof of want of faith or as evidence of God's displeasure.